Audit Committee Charter

 - evaluate the qualifications, independence and performance of the independent auditor, and consider whether, to ensure continuing auditor independence, there should be regular rotation of the independent audit firm, taking into account the opinions of management and the Company’s internal auditors;

-- review and evaluate the qualifications, performance and independence of any partner who is a member of the audit engagement team;
+- review and evaluate the qualifications, performance and independence of the lead partner of the audit engagement team;

 - ensure the rotation and “cooling-off” period of the partners working on the audit engagement in accordance with applicable rules of the SEC and the NYSE;